qx4845/TotalSound/README.md

 https://www.umsl.edu/~fraundorfp/nanowrld/jsfft/RTSM_v19c.html

-The base JavaScript code is still under development, but a Demonstration can be viewed at the above link.
+The base JavaScript code is still under development, but a Demo can be viewed at the above link.

 Companies interested in licensing the "complex-color" Total Sound Visualization method (U.S. Patent 10,341,795) should contact: